Dirac mass induced by optical gain and loss: Scattering from a potential step

 where $g$ is the gain/loss level and $t$ is a coupling constant.
 To apply an additional scalar potential, we add $V$ to the on-site entries of the lattice Hamiltonian.

-Fig.~\ref{figs12} compares the behavior of the two types of lattices, with the same gain/loss level $g = 0.32$.
-The scattering results are shown in Fig.~\ref{figs12}\textbf{a}--\textbf{b}.
-In Fig.~\ref{figs12}\textbf{c}, we plot the band structures for the two lattices, which look superficially similar.
+Fig.~\ref{fig:takatanotomi} compares the behavior of the two types of lattices, with the same gain/loss level $g = 0.32$.
+The simulated wavepacket evolution for the two models, with different values of $V$, is shown in Fig.~\ref{fig:takatanotomi}\textbf{a}--\textbf{b}.
+In Fig.~\ref{fig:takatanotomi}\textbf{c}, we plot the band structures for the two lattices, which look superficially similar near $\mathrm{Re}(E) \sim 0$.
 However, the scattering behavior is quite different.
-As shown in Fig.~\ref{figs12}\textbf{d}, for large potential barriers the reflectance of the Takata-Notomi model is not suppressed to zero.
-For the semi-Hermitian lattice, shown in Fig.~\ref{figs12}\textbf{e}, when the potential barrier is strong the reflectance approaches zero and the transmittance approaches unity, consistent with the Klein tunneling of Hermitian Dirac particles.
+For large potential barriers the reflectance of the Takata-Notomi model is not suppressed to zero (Fig.~\ref{fig:takatanotomi}\textbf{d}).
+For the semi-Hermitian lattice, when the potential barrier is strong the reflectance approaches zero and the transmittance approaches unity (Fig.~\ref{fig:takatanotomi}\textbf{e}), consistent with the Klein tunneling of Hermitian Dirac particles.
 The behavior for larger $g$ is also qualitatively similar.